 Fees: WCDF 6 or 7.5%

 How do I get my money?
 When you have received a donation and have an application on file and have expenses (documented need), we can issue a grant.
 Usually the best way is directly to a governing body (ex.
 USSA on behalf of the athlete.)
 We can also issue directly to the athlete.
-If there is on-going need or long term fundraising, grants will be issued once a month.
+If there is on-going need or long term fundraising, grants will be issued upon request.
 We will issue grants based on the budget estimates that you provide in the application to either the athlete or the governing body.
 WCDF is NOT a bill pay service.
 We would prefer not to issue grants for specific items- airline tickets, equipment purchases, etc...
 Instead we issue grants based on the budget estimates that you provide in the application to either the athlete or the governing body.
 This way you can receive funds in advance of expenses the accounting is less time consuming.

 How can I keep my expenses low - 6% vs 7.5%?
 We recommend that the athlete send out the thank you notes and include the official donation acknowledgment from WCDF for the donor’s tax purposes.
 If the athlete commits to doing this, WCDF extends the time savings to the athlete and reduces the amount retained to 6%.